sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 **Example configuration**

-See the [Table method](doc:table#examples)  for the SenseML configuration for this example.
+See [Fixed Table](doc:fixed-table#examples) method for the SenseML configuration for this example.